w3c/cogai/minimalist.md

 * String literals as a list of chunks that denote individual characters
 * Dates as a chunk with properties for the year, month, day, etc. which in turn are modelled as for numbers

 Rules can be modelled as a rule chunk that names a chunk for the list of conditions and another for the list of actions (see above).
-The properties for those chunks name the condition chunks and the action chunks respectively.
-Without the means to use lists in conditions, we need a means to write rules that apply in the following cases:
+We also need a means to express conditions and actions that apply in the following cases:

 * the usual case where the condition chunk's property must be the same as in the buffer
 * use ~ as a prefix for the condition's value when it must be different from the buffer
 * use ~ on its own in place of the condition's value to test that a property is undefined
 * use ~ on its own in an action when you want to undefine a property
+* use ! before a condition when you want the rule to apply when the condition does not

 The facts for the counting demo can be rewritten without numbers as a data type: